-What’s Influencer Marketing?
+What is Influencer Marketing?

 For decades, brands have relied on endorsements from celebrities, sports teams, and real people who use and recommend their products or services (you know the ones with “not a paid actor” at the bottom of commercials).
 Today, professional endorsements have largely been replaced with endorsements from “influencers,” a title defined by Merriam-Webster as “a person who is able to generate interest in something (such as a consumer product) by posting about it on social media.”

-While the influencer label may have started as a way to tease those who used social media platforms, such as Instagram, to share their escapades into attractively posed iced coffees and avocado toast, the influencer marketing industry is set to grow to approximately $13.8 billion in 2021.
+While the influencer label may have started as a way to tease those who used social media platforms, such as Instagram, to share their escapades into attractively posed iced coffees and avocado toast, the influencer marketing industry is set to grow to approximately $21.1 billion in 2023.
 Despite the flack influencers might receive for their chosen industry, the concept of influencer marketing has existed in some form since as early as 1760 when a tea set company gave King George III a set and advertised it as “Royalty-approved.”